tldr-pages/tldr/pages/common/gpg.md

 > See `gpg2` for GNU Privacy Guard 2.
 > More information: <https://gnupg.org>.

-- Create a GPG public and private key with a interactive creator:
+- Create a GPG public and private key with an interactive creator:

 `gpg --full-generate-key`